Quantcast

 Group of people in stress

-However, during this journey, the PwPD and the family can experience mental and emotional impact too.
-If one comes across a family member of a person who has PD, one is very likely to hear them say something simila to - “Parkinson’s has made my spouse / partner / parent / sibling different.”
+However, during this journey, the patients with Parkinson's Disease and their families can also experience mental and emotional impact.
+If one comes across a family member of a person who has Parkinson's Disease, one is very likely to hear them say something similar to - “He/She (the patient) isn't the same anymore”.

 Is it normal?